 - Renderers and so much more

-TurboGears allows rapid development of extensible web applications.
+TurboGears allows the rapid development of extensible web applications.
 It features user-friendly templates and a potent ORM.

-Being an open source framework, TurboGears can accommodate either a MongoDB or a relational database as a back-end.
-For relational databases interactions, there is Python ORM sqlalchemy, whereas MongoDB interactions as via Ming ODM.
+Being an open-source framework, TurboGears can accommodate either a MongoDB or a relational database as a back-end.
+For relational database interactions, there is Python ORM SQLalchemy, whereas MongoDB interactions as via Ming ODM.